omar-hanafy/flutter_watcher/README.md

 - **updatePath**: Update the path of `Watcher<Uri>`.

+- and all `Uri` built-in functions are supported

   ```dart
   uriWatcher.updatePath(newPath); // Updates the URI path
   // and more
   ```

-## Flutter Controllers With .watch widget.
+## Flutter Controllers With Watcher.

-The `.watch` provides seamless integration with various native Flutter controllers, enhancing the development of reactive UIs.
+The `Watcher` and  `.watch` extension provides seamless integration with various native Flutter controllers, enhancing the development of reactive UIs.
 Below are examples demonstrating how Watcher can be utilized with common Flutter controllers:

 ### TextEditingController